-Responding to Alarm Activation of Blood Bank Storage Equipment
+BBSE 3.0-Responding to Alarm Activation of Blood Bank Storage Equipment

 Principle

 All Blood Bank storage equipment must be continuous monitored to maintain the viability of the blood, blood products and reagents.
 Alarms are programmed to alert the user before the equipment reaches an unacceptable storage temperature.
 Steps must be taken to remove all contents of the storage equipment until such time as the acceptable storage temperature can be maintained.